NOAA Ocean Explorer and Life in the Mariana Trench

 The trench was formed by the collision of two of the plates that make up the Earth's crust.
 The Pacific plate moved—and is still moving—underneath the Philippine plate in a process known as subduction.
 The downward movement of the plate created the trench.
 Hot magma and volcanoes that were produced as a result of the movement created the islands.

 Researchers at various organizations have made the following measurements.
+The measurements vary slightly depending on the organization involved.
 They may be updated as equipment and techniques improve.

 - The trench is approximately 10,944 metres (36,069 feet or 6.831 miles) deep at its deepest point.
 This area is known as Challenger Deep.